-2020 W. El Camino Avenue, Suite 670 Sacramento, CA 95833 (916) 263-2771 www.hcd.ca.gov
+2020 W. El Camino Avenue, Suite 200, 95833 P.O.
+Box 952054 Sacramento, CA 94252-2054 (916) 263-2771 www.hcd.ca.gov

-January 29, 2021
+April 19, 2022

-MEMORANDUM FOR: All Potential Applicants FROM: Jennifer Seeger, Deputy Director Division of Financial Assistance SUBJECT: Community Development Block Grant Program 2021 Notice of Funding Availability
+MEMORANDUM FOR: All Potential Applicants

+FROM: Geoffrey M. Ross, Deputy Director

+Division of Federal Financial Assistance

+SUBJECT: 2022 Community Development Block Grant Program

+Notice of Funding Availability

-The California Department of Housing and Community Development (Department) is pleased to announce the release of this Notice of Funding Availability (NOFA) for approximately \$30 million in federal funds for the 2021 Community Development Block Grant (CDBG) program.
-Funding for this program is available to the state from the United States Department of Housing and Urban Development (HUD), pursuant to the Housing Community Development Act of 1974, as amended.
+The California Department of Housing and Community Development (Department) is pleased to announce the release of this Notice of Funding Availability (NOFA) for approximately \$30 million in federal funds for the 2022 Community Development Block Grant (CDBG) program.
+The Department is also releasing an amendment to the State of California Final CDBG Program Guidelines to change the requirement for housing element compliance from the time of application to the time of award of funding.
+Funding for this NOFA is available to the state from the United States Department of Housing and Urban Development (HUD), pursuant to the Housing Community Development Act of 1974, as amended and 24 Code of Federal Regulation (CFR) Part 570 Subpart I "State Community Development Block Grant Program".
+These regulations require the state to make funds available to units of general local government in the state's non-entitlement areas.
+Units of general local government are defined by HUD as political subdivisions of the state, which in California are towns, cities, and counties.
+Only non-federally recognized Tribes can receive funding through applications submitted by non-entitlement cities and counties.
+No direct funding from the Department can be provided to Tribes, Tribal Designated Housing Entities, or nonprofits.

-CDBG funds are provided as grants for a wide range of activities directed toward economic development, improvement of community facilities and Infrastructure, neighborhood revitalization, and public services.
+CDBG funds are provided as grants for a wide range of activities directed toward Economic Development (ED), improvement of community facilities and infrastructure, neighborhood revitalization, and public services.
 All CDBG activities must meet one of the following National Objectives: benefit low- and moderate-income persons; aid in the prevention or elimination of slums and blight; or meet certain urgent community needs.
-This NOFA will provide detailed information on the application process for CDBG funding.

-The critical priority for this funding is to ensure all eligible persons receive equitable access to services, and are served with dignity, respect, and compassion regardless of circumstance, ability, or identity.
-This includes marginalized populations, including but not limited to, Black, Native and Indigenous, Latinx, Asian, Pacific Islanders and other people of color, immigrants, people with criminal records, people with disabilities, people with mental health and substance use vulnerabilities, people with limited English proficiency, people who identify as transgender, people who identify as LGBTQ+, and other individuals that may not traditionally access mainstream support.
-The Department expects eligible Applicants to plan for how this funding will reduce disparities and increase racial equity in their communities.
+This NOFA provides detailed information on the application process for CDBG funding.
+The critical priority for this funding is to ensure all eligible persons receive equitable access to services, and are served with dignity, respect, and compassion regardless of circumstance, ability, or identity, which includes marginalized populations, including but not limited to, Black, Native and Indigenous, Latinx, Asian, Pacific Islanders and other people of color, immigrants, people with criminal records, people with disabilities, people with mental health and substance abuse vulnerabilities, people with limited English proficiency, people who identify as transgender, people who identify as LGBTQ+, and other individuals that may not traditionally access mainstream support.
+Additionally, the Department expects eligible Applicants to plan for how this funding will reduce disparities and increase racial equity in their communities.

 Applications for CDBG funding under this NOFA will be accepted via the Department's online grant application and management system, Grants Network, supported by eCivis.
-Profile set-up instructions, and other technical assistance can be found on the CDBG webpage under Training and Technical Assistance at eCivis Grants Network User Manual.
-Community Development Program applications will be due April 30, 2021 at 5:00 p.m.
-Pacific Daylight Time (PDT), and Economic Development (ED) program competitive applications and Over the Counter (OTC) Project applications will be due May 31, 2021 at 5:00 p.m.
-PDT.
+Profile set-up instructions and other technical assistance can be found on the webpage under Training and Technical Assistance at eCivis Grants Network User.